sfepy/sfepy/doc/introduction.rst

     * just prepare a problem description file (in Python!) and solve it
     * highly customizable behaviour (with a bit of coding)

-To find more information regarding the code itself, go to http://sfepy.org where you can find:
+To find more information regarding the code itself, go to `SfePy web site`_ where you can find:

 * releases